spacetimeengineer/mupy/README.md

 ## Note from the developer

 ### powerful but rudimetry
-mupy is more powerful than you think, certainly more than you would believe but less than it could be one day.
-The package has grown too large for a single developer to responsibly maintain and there is still so much to do.
-Do not get me wrong, I love to code and mupy works well, perhaps too well but it finnally meets all requirements from my perspective and there is little to do.
-This project has evolved through so many interations of insight and usecase and I dont built things in a vacuum so I can only make trivial modifications from this point forward.
-This may not be the case forever but I need dedicated community and others to supply requirements.
+mupy is more powerful than you think, certainly more than you would believe but less than it could be.
+The package has grown too large for a single developer to responsibly maintain and there is still much to do.
+Dont get me wrong, I love to code and mupy works well, perhaps too well but it finnally meets all requirements from my perspective and there is little to do.
+The mu project had evolved through many interations of insight and usecase and the days of building things in a vacuum are behind me so I can only make trivial modifications from this point forward.
+This may not be the case forever but I need a dedicated community before I consider further contributions to be worth my while.
+I will continue developing scad libraries but these shall be limited to my own needs and requirements.

 ### mupy was battle tested for years
 mupy is a conglomeration of scripts that were rewritten many times over and organized and coordinated into a functiong system.
 I have been developing it for years but utilizing it and employing it in my tool-set has been a very new exerience for me.
 More accuratly mupy was community-grade implementation of the tools I had been developing for my own R&D operation.

 ### On 3D Printers VS traditional